European Union roaming regulations: Territorial extent

-European Union roaming regulations apply to the 30 members of the European Economic Area; the 27 members of the EU and their outermost regions plus three EFTA member states Iceland, Liechtenstein and Norway.
+European Union roaming regulations apply to the 32 countries in total: the 27 member states of the European Union and their outermost regions, three EFTA member states Iceland, Liechtenstein and Norway along with two EU candidate states Moldova and Ukraine.
 The EU countries have applied the roaming regulation since 30 August 2007 while the remaining EEA countries have applied it since 1 January 2008.
+Ukraine and Moldova joined the EU roaming area on 1 January 2026 on the basis of bilateral agreements made with the EU.